What are census dates and teaching periods?

 There are two main teaching periods called semester one and two.
 Some units have teaching periods called terms, trimesters, summer semester etc. You can add or withdraw from a unit, without penalty, up to the census date for most teaching periods.
 Some have a Withdrawn No Load period before the census date.
 If you drop a unit during this time, your academic record will record it as Withdrawn.

 The census date is when the University finalises your enrolment.
-If you withdraw from a unit after census date, you have to pay fees or, if you have a HELP loan, you incur a debt.
+If you withdraw from a unit after 11.59pm on the census date, you have to pay fees, or – if you have a HELP loan – you incur a debt.

-For domestic students who have government support, the census date is also:
+For domestic students who have government support, 11.59pm on the census date is also:

-- the last day you can make up-front fee payments
+- your last opportunity to make up-front fee payments

-- the last day you can apply for HECS-HELP and/or FEE-HELP loans
+- your last opportunity to apply for HECS-HELP and/or FEE-HELP loans

-- when you become liable for HECS-HELP and FEE-HELP debts.
+- the moment you become liable for HECS-HELP and FEE-HELP debts.

-For semester one, the census date is the last day you can withdraw from a unit without the unit appearing on your academic record.
+For semester one, 11.59pm on the census date is your last opportunity to withdraw from a unit without the unit appearing on your academic record.

 For semester two, the last day is four weeks after the start of semester.

 The last date to withdraw from a unit may differ if you are studying a unit taught:

 - in summer semester – see your faculty's summer unit dates